 From a medical perspective, we don’t recommend this course of action.
 Overcrowded teeth are much harder to care for than straight ones.
 Plaque and food remnants can build up in hard-to-reach crevices, which can cause cavities, tooth decay, and gum disease.
 If left untreated, it can cause even more serious dental health issues down the road.
 Crooked teeth can also cause chewing and digestion issues.
 Teeth are a very important part of the digestive system as they help break down foods into smaller portions.
 Having misaligned teeth can result in ingesting food chunks too large to pass through your digestive system comfortably.

-Speech impediments like lisps are a result of crooked or misaligned teeth.
+Speech impediments, like lisps, are a result of crooked or misaligned teeth.
 This can make it difficult for you to be understood by others and can be embarrassing.

 A bright, beautiful smile is often the first thing people notice about others, so it’s no surprise that having crooked teeth can really take a toll on your confidence.